arrowarchive/Old-Arrowarchive/docs/FAQ.md

 * Who made your profile picture/PFP?

 **My profile picture was made by an artist known as *310v3* on *Twitter*!
 I commissioned him to draw an icon of Aqua, one of my OCs, in his style, and it is absolutely adorable!
-I highly recommend that you check out his work**
+I highly recommend that you check out his work**.

 * Why do you go by "The Arrowarchive?"